 - After the Information Session, you will be given the problem sets and application instructions.

-- Priority is given to Georgetown graduate students.
-Non-students can serve as advisors to the teams.
+- Priority is given to Georgetown graduate students and members of the DC University Consortium.

 - Exceptions for team size and external members will be made on a case-by-case basis.